 After spending several years in her young adult life in Minneapolis but with her brash Bronx Jewish upbringing in tow and with its associated sarcasm, artistically inclined Rhoda ...
 See full summary »

 Mary Richards moves to Minneapolis after a relationship goes bad.
 She finds work as an associate producer in a small television newsroom where the characters include Lou Grant, her gruff boss, Murray Slaughter the humorous writer, and Ted Baxter the Anchor Man who spends his time mispronouncing country names.
 Mary continues to hope for romance, but finds that her friends are more dependable.Written by

 Exteriors of Mary's residence show that the apartment with the balcony (which would be Mary's, based on the interior shots of her apartment) is on the top floor, yet Rhoda's apartment is upstairs from Mary's.
+However, Rhoda's apartment is located in the attic of the building.
 See more »

 11 of 13 people found this review helpful.

 Was this review helpful to you?